Bran-mf/db-assitant/README.md

 # DB Assitant
-## This App aims to help developers on some tasks related with relational Databases.
+## This App aims to help developers on some  relational Database tasks .
 ### Current Modules:
 - Visualize DB as Graph. ( in progress )